 All the frills without the weight.
 Just because it’s considered ultra-lite doesn’t mean it is lesser in quality compared to it’s beefier counterparts.
 We make sure that every Bean trailer is equipped with luxury amenities that you need, without weighing trailers down with amenities that are strictly flash.
 We’re not just talking about modern interiors either.
 Take the Mean Bean, for example.
 Our meanest trailer yet, even with the upgraded Tiben Axel-Less Suspension, is still light as a feather.
 Of course, building a tiny trailer means having to get creative and innovative with design both inside and out.
 Bigger doesn’t always mean better, and that’s a philosophy we aim to prove.
 In a land of over-hyped, hard to tow trailers and multi-piece compact designs, the Bean delivers the luxury of an RV without the hassle.

 3. Towing for All

 A larger trailer ultimately means greater vehicle horsepower is necessary to pull the trailer’s weight.
 Sticking to a lower weight class, like an ultra-lite trailer allows pulling with considerably smaller vehicles.
 Yes, even regularly sized passenger cars can safely pull a bean trailer.
-Of course, if you’re worried about the ease of towing with your particular car in mind, contact our team.
+Of course, if you’re worried about the ease of towing with your particular car in mind, contact our team or visit our website for more information.
 We can easily answer whether or not your car can safely travel with a Bean trailer trailing behind.